 The fall series concluded that afternoon with a benefit concert by the men’s ensemble, Open Fifths.
 Over four thousand dollars was sent to the Coalition to Dismantle the Doctrine of Discovery for the support of new Executive Director Sarah Augustine.

 As a member of the Coalition’s Repair Network, Eighth Street is committed to moving beyond education on Indigenous concerns toward reparative justice.
 Sixty percent of Eighth Street’s budgeted donation to the Coalition supports the annual Indigenous Repair Partner, Apache Stronghold in 2022-23.

 Donations of $3,246 to the October Shalom Gift were sent to the Bodéwadmi-Myaamia Trail marking project.
 These funds will be used to maintain the informational website and to create signage marking locations on a trail used by Indigenous Peoples through what is now Elkhart County.
-According to the 1830 surveyor’s map of Elkhart County, the trail passed about fifty yards east of the current church parking lot.
+According to the 1830 surveyor’s map of Elkhart County, the trail passed through what is now the edge of the church parking lot on Ninth Street.